 Why do so many executive education, leadership development, and talent retention programs start with feedback surveys such as 360 assessments?
 Because they’re a great way to make certain that leaders focus on honing what matters the most.

+But what is the best way to approach the feedback you get from your 360 assessments?
 The key is to get the right feedback from the right people and to use it in the right way.

-1. Invite the right people.
+1. Invite the right people to give feedback.

 The most useful feedback will come from whoever you work with most closely.
 They don’t have to be dear friends or even people you like.
 Just look for colleagues who are in the best possible position to observe your behavior on a frequent basis.
 Explain what you’re doing and ask for their help.
 Encourage them to be direct and honest in their responses when the survey arrives.
 This personal outreach will increase your response rate and invite the kind of helpful, actionable feedback you need.

 2. Be open to the results.

 When you get your feedback report, be ready to embrace whatever it contains.
 Don’t discount positive results or become defensive about the negative.
 Remember that your survey participants have done precisely what you asked them to do.
 Be open to what they tell you, and then use it to jumpstart your personal and professional development.

 3. Look at the big picture.